jcpazos/multi-spotify/README.md

 Simple app to control multiple Spotify clients from a single server.
 Use is to listen to music with your friends over the internet!
+Work in progress.

 ## Installation